a-muscarello/mentorship_app/README.md

 Discussed the project scope and drew up a checklist listing tasks to be completed, assigning same tasks and drew up datelines.
 Created a user flow of how the app will look.

 Incorporated and made adjustments to spotlight code to work with existing elements Used Flexbox within Flexbox to correctly align elements to work across a variety of viewport widths

 Ambika:
-Created a Github repository for the project, added collaborators.
+Created a Github repository for the project and added collaborators.
-Created a chat room database.
+Created a profile interest database.
-Compile the README page.
+Compiled the README.

 Used JavaScript to change background colors of main div (Later discarded to accommodate new design) Responsible for creating Github repository and merging pull requests.
 Danielle:
 Drew out a framework for the database Entity Relationship Diagram (ERD) with the various relationships in place.
 Added Devise for authentication.
+Integrated Action Cable into the project as the server-side code to broadcast content to a subscriber; in essence creating and adding the entire chat functionality to the app.
 Francis:
-Drew the wireframe out in Photoshop.
+Transferred the wireframe to Photoshop and created mock-ups.
-Design the style and look for the app.
+Designed the style and look for the app.
+Created the landing, other user and profile pages.

 Features: